A team built for impact.

 Hans supports investment execution and portfolio management for the Real Estate team.
 Previously, Hans was at PGIM Real Estate, a $179 billion global real estate manager, where he focused on acquisitions and asset management of multiple property types, and subsequently at Equity Residential, a $21 billion apartment real estate investment trust (REIT), where he was involved in sustainable developments.
 Hans holds a BA from Wesleyan University.
 In his free time, Hans enjoys running, hiking, and watching the Great British Bake Off.

 Parren pursues a triple bottom line investment strategy for the real estate platform and engages market participants across product type, geographies, and debt and equity strategies to achieve attractive financial returns and favorable social and environmental outcomes.
 In past roles, Parren was involved in large commercial office, industrial and multifamily real estate developments, and has worked in asset management, acquisitions and portfolio management roles for MetLife Investment Management and a Chicago-based family office.
 Parren holds an MBA from the Ross School of Business at the University of Michigan and a BS in Mathematics from Hampton University.
 Parren is an active community participant and has served on the Board of Directors of Erasing the Distance, a non-profit focused on mental health awareness, and Aurum Preparatory Academy, a charter school focused on improving educational outcomes in East Oakland.

 Alycia provides legal support for New Island Capital’s investment activities and general corporate matters.
 Prior to New Island Capital, Alycia was Chief Legal Officer & Head of Debt Funds at SunFunder, where she structured impact investment funds focused on scaling solar energy in emerging markets.
 Alycia holds a JD from Georgetown University, a master’s degree in human rights and democratization from the University of Witwatersrand in South Africa, and a BA in political science from Yale University.
-Alycia enjoys running around Lake Merritt most mornings and supporting Oakland public schools and businesses as a volunteer with Equity Allies for OUSD and the Oakland Black Business Fund.
+Alycia enjoys running around Lake Merritt most mornings.
+She is a strong supporter of public education and early childcare as a board member of Equity Allies for OUSD and BlueSkies for Children.